 Leukemia occurs when blood cells acquire mutations to their DNA.
-Certain abnormalities cause the blood cells to grow and divide more rapidly and to continue living when normal cells would die.
+Certain abnormalities cause these blood cells to grow and divide more rapidly and to continue living when normal cells would die.
 Over time, the abnormal blood cells crowd out the heathy blood cells in the bone marrow, leading to fewer healthy white blood cells, red blood cells, and platelets.
 The National Cancer Institute estimates that in 2023, over 59,000 people will be diagnosed with leukemia in the United States.

 Types of Leukemia

-Leukemia is classified by how fast the leukemia progresses and the type of white blood cell affected.
+Leukemia is classified by how fast the leukemia progresses and the type of cell affected.

-- Acute leukemia indicates that the disease progresses rapidly and creates immature blood cells that do not function normally.
+- Acute leukemia: A rapidly progressing condition that creates immature blood cells which do not function normally.

-- Chronic leukemia indicates the disease progresses slowly and created more mature blood cells that can function normally for a period of time.
+- Chronic leukemia: A slowly progressing condition that creates more mature blood cells which can function normally for a period of time.

-- Lymphocytic Leukemia affects the lymphoid cells (lymphocytes), which form lymphoid tissue.
+- Lymphocytic leukemia: A condition affecting the lymphoid cells (lymphocytes), which form lymphoid tissue.

-- Myelogenous leukemia affects the myeloid cells, which give rise to red blood cells, white blood cells, and platelet-producing cells.
+- Myelogenous leukemia: A condition affecting the myeloid cells, which give rise to red blood cells, white blood cells, and platelet-producing cells.

 - Acute lymphocytic leukemia (ALL)